westurner/dotfiles/index.rst

 | Source: svn https://svn.wsusoffline.net/svn/wsusoffline/trunk/
 | Docs: http://www.wsusoffline.net/docs/

-WSUS Offline Update is an :ref:`Open Source <open-source>` software tool for generating :ref:`Windows` offline Windows upgrade CDs / DVDs containing the latest upgrades for Windows, Office, and .Net.
+WSUS Offline Update is a free and open source software tool for generating offline :ref:`Windows` upgrade CDs / DVDs containing the latest upgrades for Windows, Office, and .Net.

+* Bandwidth costs: Windows Updates (WSUS) in GB * n_machines (see also: :ref:`Debtorrent`, :ref:`Packages`)
-* "Slipstreaming" an installation ISO is one way to avoid having to spend hours ugprading a factory reinstalled ("reformatted") :ref:`Windows` installation
+* "Slipstreaming" an installation ISO is one alternative way to avoid having to spend hours upgrading a factory reinstalled ("reformatted") :ref:`Windows` installation